 Have you ever heard of Servas?
 Most people have not as it is relatively small as compared with other similar sites.
 In this post, we’ll talk about what Servas is and how it started.
 We’ll also share some of our experiences over the past five months of travel that have made us well-versed in the program.
 Read on to learn everything you need to know to get started!

 What is Servas?

 Servas means “we serve” in Esperanto.
-This language is 125 years old and was meant to be a second international language in order to promote world peace.
+This language is 125 years old and was a second international language in order to promote world peace.
 This fits in with the mission of Servas International, which is to spread peace and understanding through travel and hosting.
-The program started shortly after World War II and as a result, tends to be an older crowd who has been with the program for decades.
+The program started shortly after World War 2 and, as a result, tends to be an older crowd who has been with the program for decades.